fuqcool/fuqcool.github.io/_posts/2014-05-01-install-emacs-package-from-cmd.md

 emacs --script install.el
 ```

-`--script` option tells emacs to run the given script without showing the GUI interface.
+`--script` option tells emacs to run the given script without showing the GUI interface,
+which is quite useful when we simply want to run some emacs-lisp outside Emacs.

+For more details of my Emacs configuration, please visit: [https://github.com/fuqcool/emacs-setting](https://github.com/fuqcool/emacs-setting)